 - Unrelated business is sold off to improve the valuation of the company.

 Restructuring is an important step taken by organizations to help them sustain in the long run.
-It is really helpful as the new organization after the restructuring is more efficient and cost-friendly.
+It is beneficial as the new organization after the restructuring is more efficient and cost-friendly.
 It also helps to increase the value of an organization.